Puerto Rico Olympic Committee

 The Puerto Rico Olympic Committee (IOC Code: PUR; Comité Olímpico de Puerto Rico, COPUR) is the National Olympic Committee for Puerto Rico.
 It oversees Olympic-sports in Puerto Rico, and selects the Olympic team which represents the island.
 It was founded by Julio Enrique Monagas, and was officially recognized in 1948.

-COPUR operates the Casa Olímpica, its headquarters in Old San Juan.
+The COPUR operates the Casa Olímpica, its headquarters in Old San Juan.
 Teams representing Puerto Rico have participated in every Summer Olympics since 1948.
-They have also participated at the 1984–2002 and 2018 Winter Olympics.
+They have also participated at the 1984–2002 and 2018–2026 Winter Olympics.

+Five Puerto Ricans have received the International Olympic Committee's (IOC) Olympic Order award.
 In 2012, Sara Rosario became the first woman to serve as President of the COPUR.
 Past presidents include the island's first native Governor, Jesús T. Piñero.